erykjj/jwlmanager/README.txt

 --------------------------------------------------------------------------------

-Feedback

-Feel free to get in touch and post any issues and suggestions.
+* This is the current (Qt6/PySide6-based) branch for newer operating systems (Linux, MS Windows 10/11, macOS 10.14 and up).
+For older systems, see the v1 branch (based on Qt5/PySide2).

-* JW Library is a registered trademark of Watch Tower Bible and Tract Society of Pennsylvania.
+# JW Library is a registered trademark of Watch Tower Bible and Tract Society
+of Pennsylvania.

+^ pip3 install filehash PySide6 regex.